simplex-chat/simplex-chat/README.md

 - Hosting server for large groups, communities and public channels.
 - Message delivery relay for senders (to conceal IP address from the recipients' servers and to reduce the traffic).
 - High capacity multi-node SMP relays.

-## Contribute

-We would love to have you join the development!
-You can contribute to SimpleX Chat with:

-- translate website homepage - there is a lot of content we would like to share, it would help to bring the new users.
-- writing a tutorial or recipes about hosting servers, chat bot automations, etc.
-- developing features - please connect to us via chat so we can help you get started.

-## Help us with donations

-Huge thank you to everybody who donated to SimpleX Chat!

-We are prioritizing users privacy and security - it would be impossible without your support.

-Our pledge to our users is that SimpleX protocols are and will remain open, and in public domain, - so anybody can build the future implementations of the clients and the servers.
-We are building SimpleX platform based on the same principles as email and web, but much more private and secure.

-Your donations help us raise more funds – any amount, even the price of the cup of coffee, would make a big difference for us.

-It is possible to donate via:

-- [GitHub](https://github.com/sponsors/simplex-chat) - it is commission-free for us.
-- [OpenCollective](https://opencollective.com/simplex-chat) - it charges a commission, and also accepts donations in crypto-currencies.
-- Monero address: 8568eeVjaJ1RQ65ZUn9PRQ8ENtqeX9VVhcCYYhnVLxhV4JtBqw42so2VEUDQZNkFfsH5sXCuV7FN8VhRQ21DkNibTZP57Qt
-- Bitcoin address: 1bpefFkzuRoMY3ZuBbZNZxycbg7NYPYTG
-- BCH address: 1bpefFkzuRoMY3ZuBbZNZxycbg7NYPYTG
-- Ethereum address: 0x83fd788f7241a2be61780ea9dc72d2151e6843e2
-- Solana address: 43tWFWDczgAcn4Rzwkpqg2mqwnQETSiTwznmCgA2tf1L
-- please let us know, via GitHub issue or chat, if you want to create a donation in some other cryptocurrency - we will add the address to the list.

-Thank you,

-Evgeny

-SimpleX Chat founder

 ## Disclaimers